paulondc/kdeNeonDefaults/README.md

 ### What is this project about ?

-This project is used to share initial [KDE neon](https://neon.kde.org/) settings to simplify even further some of the default settings in KDE (since it can get very demanding sometimes).
+This project is used to share initial [KDE neon](https://neon.kde.org/) settings that simplify even further some of the defaults in KDE neon.
 The overall goal of this project is to provide an easy & intuitive workflow without giving up usability enhancements that take advantage of modern hardware.

 It's available in two flavours: